ethans333/soundcloudTerminal/README.md

 ![](CAPTURE.gif)

-Utilize SoundCloud within a terminal environment.
-Play SoundCloud songs by searching a song or an artist.
+Utilize SoundCloud within a terminal environment; play SoundCloud tracks by searching a track or an artist **without** the interuption of annoying **ads** (obviously).
 If you plan to use any of the code featured in this project please give me credit!

 ## Instructions